jsonwen/node-mongo-todo/readme.md

 This variable is one string consisting of different parts.
 Use these parts to login to your Heroku MongoDB production.

-The parts exists of the following:
+The parts exists of the following: (example)
 ``` bash
 mongodb://heroku_3uj1jd41:hj3lk12h333goapjdhyr0j4hj3op@ds151909.mlab.com:51909/heroku_3uj1jd41
 ```